 “The ringgit is plunging and the investment community have started to realise that this government is not serious”

-Najadi told Sarawak Report that such a realisation would be fatal to a regime that relies on borrowing and the trust of financial markets:
+told Sarawak Report that such a realisation would be fatal to a regime

-“The ringgit has started to dive and Fitch, no surprise, again got it wrong, since they are a lagging indicator.
+“The Global markets are starting to judge Malaysia – as a failed state”, he claimed.“Najib and UMNO must be clear of the consequences every day that is slipping past without any prosecution in Malaysia.
+The Global Markets are the ones that will day in day out now punish Malaysia for simply being not serious as a government.
+Period.“The ringgit has started to dive and Fitch, no surprise, again got it wrong, since they are a lagging indicator.
 Where is security and where is justice?
 They are not independent.
 Markets all have one thing in common, they do not forgive and if fooled strike with a vengeance.
 Bank Negara does not have reserves to throw at the plunging ringgit” the banker’s son concluded.

-He was referring to the news that billions of dollars worth of Malaysian bonds are now being shed by investors concerned by the loss of confidence in Najib Razak.
+was referring to the news that billions of dollars worth of Malaysian

 Where the authorities have not attempted to bring justice he believes it will be found another way.